ericleasemorgan/reader-sentences/README.md

 (Not So) Quick Start
 --------------------

-First, you will need to install the Distant Reader Toolbox:
+First, you will need to install the Distant Reader Toolbox, and if you get past this step, then the rest ought to be relatively easy (famous last words):

     pip install reader-toolbox